jpburstrom/supercollider/README_BELA.md

 This file is Dan's, Marije's and Giulio's notes about compiling SC on [Bela](http://bela.io) platform.

-This branch `bela_hackery_v01` contains that plus other modifications to get the SC source code master branch building.
+This branch contains that plus other modifications to get the SC source code master branch building.
 The main addition in this branch is a **Xenomai/Bela audio driver for scsynth**, to use Bela's ultra-low-latency audio thread *instead* of jack/portaudio, and **plugins to access the analog and digital channels of the Bela-cape**

-> *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) (or higher).
+> *NOTE:* This guide assumes you have the [Bela image v0.2.0b](https://github.com/BelaPlatform/bela-image/releases/tag/v0.2.0b) (or higher) and that you have the most recent version of the `dev-libbela` branch of the [Bela code](https://github.com/BelaPlatform/Bela/) checked out in the `/root/Bela` folder of your Bela.

 All of the commands here are to be executed *on the Bela device itself*.
 Normally you would SSH to it from a computer connected by USB, in order to do the following stuff.